Grand Finale of Virtual Museum Competition 2022 is scheduled on June 25th, 2022.

 e-Yantra is a robotics outreach program funded by the Ministry of Education and hosted at IIT Bombay.
-The goal is to harness the talent of young engineers to to solve problems using technology across a variety of domains such as: agriculture, manufacturing, defense, home, smart-city maintenance and service industries.
+The goal is to harness the talent of young engineers to solve problems using technology across a variety of domains such as: agriculture, manufacturing, defence, home, smart-city maintenance and service industries.

 A unique robotics competition where participants “learn while they compete and compete while they learn.”
 The competition is a “hardware MOOC (Massive Online Open Course) available internationally.

 A unique Innovation Challenge where participants are mentored in Innovation & Entrepreneurship skills. e-Yantra provides platforms that accelerate the building of prototype solutions to real problems.